 Riding the renewables wave: cheaper technology, higher targets and more investment

-Renewable energy is the fastest growing segment in the sector today, as the transition to clean energy charges ahead.
-In 2019, renewables, excluding large hydro, grew globally by 194GW and around $280billion was invested, primarily in solar and wind.
+Renewable energy is the fastest growing segment in the energy sector today, as the transition to clean energy charges ahead.
+In 2019, renewables, excluding large hydro, grew globally by 194GW and around $280billion was invested, primarily in solar and wind 1 .
 Spectacular development in the cost competitiveness of wind and solar has meant that renewables are getting cheaper - a trend that is set to continue, with costs set to fall further.
 Official renewable energy targets for 2030 imply an estimated 721GW of new solar, wind and non-hydro renewable capacity will be needed 2 and that total will increase as more governments write targets into national policy.

 Recent developments show a clear up shift in the need for green electricity.
 Countries targeting carbon neutrality early include Sweden by 2045, Finland by 2035 and Denmark, with a cut emissions of 70% by 2030.
-The implication of this is that the industrial sectors must also decarbonise, which for many means removing fossil fuels from feedstock and increasing demand for green electricity.
+The implication of this is that the industrial sectors must also decarbonise fast, which for many means removing fossil fuels from feedstock and increasing demand for green electricity.
 For example, the recently announced H2Green Steel project in Northern Sweden has a 800MW electrolysis unit to provide green hydrogen for the process 5 .
-Based on recent analysis by AFRY, the carbon neutrality roadmap of Finland envisages a conservatively estimated increase of 15% in national electricity demand by 2035, driven by the electrification of industry.
-Another driver is the rise of sustainable funds and ESG investors, with many corporates reassessing their sourcing strategy based on renewables commitments and many companies that missed out on the first round of renewables projects looking to enter the market, sometimes paying a high price to do so.
+Based on recent analysis by AFRY, the carbon neutrality roadmap of Finland envisages, in a conservative scenario, an increase of nearly 30% 6 in national electricity demand by 2035, largely driven by the electrification of industry.

 This combination of drivers means that renewable developers have both the opportunity and the position to ride this wave.
 There are questions about the best way to harness industrial demand for projects and how this will interact with developers – should industrials remain pure offtakers?
 Should they develop partnerships and take ownership via joint ventures?

 Whatever the model, this is a huge opportunity for those renewables developers that can bring great projects to market at the scale required to meet these ambitions.
 AFRY works on tens of transactions per year related to renewables developers.
-While we agree that the clear demand for capacity paints a picture of golden times ahead for the developers, what makes a successful developer is more nuanced.
+While we agree that the clear demand for new capacity paints a picture of golden times ahead for the developers, what makes a successful developer is more nuanced.

-The developer business is about understanding the value leavers at your disposal and exercising those leavers to maximise returns.
+The developer business is about understanding the value levers at your disposal and exercising those levers to maximise returns.

 - For developers looking to sell projects to partners or investors, understanding the buyers needs and reflecting them in the transaction envelope can deliver above average returns.
-This includes standard elements like quality of projects and construction delivery but also options to provide services along the project lifecycle such as O+M. In markets where renewables are now unsubsidised, tools to manage merchant risk are increasingly important.
+This includes standard elements like quality of projects and construction delivery, but also options to provide services along the project lifecycle such as O+M. In markets where renewables are merchant, tools to manage merchant risk are increasingly important.
 For example, PPAs are generally required to support project finance; developers that support investors to put PPAs in place help to give comfort on key questions around project revenues.
-When the offtaker or partner is an industrial, working to agree on route to market issues like offtake profile and responsibility for balancing also clarifies important value drivers.
+When the offtaker or partner is an industrial, working to agree on route to market or solve other issues like offtake profile and responsibility for balancing also clarifies important value drivers.